If we’re being honest, the best vehicle in this smallest, cheapest class of cars is the Honda Fit.

-The Fit is admittedly more expensive than the rest, and it's only available as a hatchback, but it feels sporty and substantial on the road, with good safety, responsive performance, and an excellent Magic Seat arrangement in back that trumps ordinary fold-forward arrangements.
+Although the Fit is more expensive than the rest and it’s only available as a hatchback, it feels sporty and substantial on the road.

 The Chevrolet Aveo is the other pick of the bunch for ride quality, but the Aveo has unimpressive fuel economy and safety.

-The Toyota Yaris has the best fuel economy, at up to 36 mpg highway, but it doesn’t feel as roomy or refined.
+Toyota’s Yaris has the best fuel economy, at up to 36 mpg highway, but it doesn’t feel as roomy or refined as other offerings.

 Get FREE Dealer Quotes

 |2010 Nissan VersaBrowse Used Listings||2009 Chevrolet AveoBrowse Used Listings||2008 Honda FitBrowse Used Listings||2008 Toyota YarisBrowse Used Listings||2008 Scion xDBrowse Used Listings|